SODP logo

 Final Thoughts

 Working with ad networks is one of publishers’ core monetization strategies.
-However, ad network partners need to be chosen carefully to avoid placement requests for low-quality and irrelevant ads.
-Such ad placements may benefit publishers in the short-term, but run a serious risk of ruining their long-term reputation.
+However, a reliable ad network must be carefully selected to avoid placement requests for irrelevant ads.

 The best ad networks listed above are all trusted and have solid working relationships with advertisers and publishers.
 Yes, some do have high requirements in terms of traffic and content quality.
 But if the publisher’s goal is to build a sustainable online business, then these requirements shouldn’t represent a significant obstacle.